 Are there different divisions?

 Yes.
-At U12 there is a Blue (previously Gold) division and a White (previously Silver) division.
+At U12 there is a Gold division and a Silver division.
 Boys and girls now play separately (no co-ed division).

 How many teams will there be?

 The number of teams is determined by the number of children who register.
-However, there will be two Blue boys teams and one or two Blue girls teams (depending on numbers).
-The remainder of the players will play in the White division (e.g. in 2016/17 there were three White boys teams and two White girls teams).
+However, there will likely be two Gold boys teams and one or two Gold girls teams (depending on numbers).
+The remainder of the players will play in the Silver division (e.g. in 2017/18 there were four Silver boys teams and two Silver girls teams).
 There will be between 10 to 14 players on each team.

 Do the Spring assessments determine what team each player is on?